treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 So thats the scripts and styles sorted but the only way to get to "/admin/management" is to type in the URL directly.
 So these next few steps will fix that.

-## Step 11 : Add a new Menu Item class to the shared project
+## Step 11 : Add a new Menu Item Class to the Shared Project

 Add MenuItem.cs to the shared project :